stephenrjohnson/razor-puppet-puppetdb-demo/README.md

 * Vagrant
 * librarian-puppet

-## Step 3: Install the puppet modules
-librarian-puppet install

-## Step 4: Launch the machines
+## Step 3: Launch the machines
 Start the virtual machines this will take a long time the first time.

 * For just razor
-  * cd env/razor && vagrant up
+  * cd env/razor && rake setup && vagrant up
 * For razor / puppet / puppetdb
-  * cd env/full-noosimage && vagrant up
+  * cd env/full-noosimage && rake setup && vagrant up

 ## Step 5: Update puppet manifest
 The provision.pp only contains information for master, create your own site.pp and include what you need for the clients.